Green Bin and Green Cart organics programs

 Paper liner bags: These are easy to identify and compost quickly.
 Some paper bags have a shiny cellulose lining to give them more wet strength.
 Paper bags do not need the certification logos on them.
 Your green bin originally came supplied with a bundle of Bag to Earth kraft paper bags.
 Learn more about Bag to Earth at www.bagtoearth.com

-Certified compostable plastic liner bags: If you choose to use certified compostable plastic liner bags, they must have one (or both) of these logos:
+Certified compostable plastic liner bags: If you choose to use certified compostable plastic liner bags, they must have at least one of these logos:

 If you can't find a certified compostable logo, do not buy it and do not use it for green bin organics since it will not be collected.